Borderline Bar and Grill: Thousand Oaks bar known for line dancing, hosting big name musicians

 Pepperdine University in Malibu said in a tweet that several of its students, as well as students from Seaver College and the School of Law, were at the bar.
 School officials said they are working to identify the students and will provide more information when it becomes available.

-"I've been a cop for 41 years," Ventura County Sheriff Geoff Dean said.
+"I've been a cop for 41 years," Dean said.
 "But I've learned it doesn't matter what community you're in, it doesn’t matter how safe your community is, it can happen anywhere."